copperspice/cs_libguarded/README.md

 ### System Requirements

-To use [libGuarded](https://github.com/copperspice/libguarded) you will need a C++14 compiler.
+To use [copperspice/libguarded](https://github.com/copperspice/libguarded) you will need a C++14 compiler.

-Currently uses the Autotools build system for building and running the unit test suite.
+However, the [janwilmans/libguarded](https://github.com/janwilmans/libguarded) repository is modified to work with vs2013 and boost 1.65.
+So far only **guarded.hpp** and **shared_guarded.hpp** are working and tested.

+[copperspice/libguarded](https://github.com/copperspice/libguarded) currently uses the Autotools build system for building and running the unit test suite.
 The library has been tested with clang sanitizer and a major code review.

-Addendum: the [janwilmans/libguarded](https://github.com/janwilmans/libguarded) repository is modified to work with vs2013 and boost 1.65.
-So far only **guarded.hpp** and **shared_guarded.hpp** are working and tested.
+[janwilmans/libguarded] is not reviewed yet but CI tests are running on AppVeyor on vs2013

 ### Documentation